keelback-code/odd-art-history/README.md

 ## Accessibility

 Despite the fact that this website has a strong visual aspect, I wanted it to be an accessible one.
-Research and tests have been undertaken; semantic html and labelling are used appropriately throughout the html.
-This is my first time coding html so there will undoubtedly be gaps in my knowledge as to what is achievable.
+Research and tests have been undertaken; semantic HTML and labelling are used appropriately throughout the HTML.
+This is my first time coding HTML so there will undoubtedly be gaps in my knowledge as to what is achievable.

 In relation to screenreaders specifically, the biggest difference between the experience of someone visiting my site using a screenreader versus without one is the visual aspect of a gallery.
 I tried to adapt to this by using descriptive aria labels that fit with the context of the site.